Equine-Assisted Therapy in Boulder

 Equine-assisted therapy involves interacting with horses outdoors to improve mental and emotional health.
 This unique approach uses the intuitive nature of horses to provide a non-judgmental space, helping individuals develop self-awareness and tackle personal challenges without needing prior experience with horses.

-I help individuals in the Denver and Boulder areas rediscover their authentic selves through mindfulness, movement, and interactions with animals and nature.
+I help individuals in the Boulder and Golden areas rediscover their authentic selves through mindfulness, movement, and interactions with animals and nature.
 I offer Equus coaching and both individual and group therapy sessions, available online or in-person at various Front Range locations in Colorado.
 Whether you choose virtual sessions or in-person experiences, I am here to guide your journey toward personal empowerment and healing.

 ABOUT me